 Yesterday someone suggested that I write this post and I decided that I would tackle it today.
 As usual I write from my own experiences, my thoughts and reflections, as oppose to the writings and teachings of others.
 Try as I might, while I may agree with another persons writings or teachings, I do have my own opinions and I believe that they are valid and worth sharing.
-I am not looking for persons to agree with me, as a matter of fact I welcome a good opposition if one choose to and it makes sense, not everyone who choose to oppose an argument do so from a place of intellect or just a good clean argument, some do so just because, however if one chooses to argue a point, It may go into a debate which stimulates the mind almost in an orgasmic way, and also in a way which hopefully we all may learn from, as I am forever learning.
+I am not looking for persons to agree with me, as a matter of fact I welcome a good opposition if one chooses to and it makes sense, not everyone who choose to oppose an argument do so from a place of intellect or just a good clean argument, some do so just because.
+However if one chooses to argue a point, it may go into a debate which stimulates the mind almost in an orgasmic way, and also in a way which hopefully we may all learn from, as I am forever learning.
 It is a thirst which seems unquenchable to me, I thirst for knowledge, I do not know enough!
-I thought this to be a touchy subject, but I threw caution to the wind, which I seemingly love to do and went for it, so here goes!
+I thought this to be a touchy subject, but I threw caution to the wind, which I seemingly love to do, so here goes!

 The greatest achievement is selflessness.

 The greatest quality is seeking to serve others.

 The greatest medicine is the emptiness of everything.

 The greatest action is not conforming with the world’s ways.